luigifcruz/CyberEther/apps/windows/README.md

 .dist/windows/CyberEther-<version>-<arch>.msi
 ```

-The MSI installs `cyberether.exe` and `jetstream.dll` into `Program Files\CyberEther`, creates a Start Menu shortcut, and adds the install directory to the system `PATH` by default.
+The MSI installs `cyberether.exe` and `jetstream.dll` into `Program Files\CyberEther`, creates a Start Menu shortcut, and shows a normal installer wizard.
+The wizard lets the user choose the optional desktop shortcut and system `PATH` feature.

 Use environment variables to override packaging inputs when needed: